Things for Couples to do in London

 5. Bloomsbury Bowling Lanes

 Go head to head in a competitive game of bowling!
-Bloomsbury Bowling Lanes has the fun factor, offering an American style affair.
-You can even spoil your date with one of Bloomsbury’s famous milkshakes after you’ve won your game.
+Bloomsbury Bowling Lanes has the fun factor when it comes to romantic activities in London, offering an American style affair.
+You can even spoil your date with one of Bloomsbury’s famous milkshakes after you’ve finished your game.

 6. Head to the West End